Andy (Andisheh) Mahdavi

 dark halos within cluster of galaxies, looking for structures

 that reveal the nature and composition of dark

-I am chair of the scientific organizing committee for the upcoming SnowCluster international galaxy cluster physics meeting.
+I was chair of the scientific organizing committee for the latest SnowCluster international galaxy cluster physics meeting.

 I am co-director of the SFSTAR astrophysical computing facility.
 I have authored the Joint Analysis of Cluster Observations (JACO) package for modeling galaxy clusters; and the Hrothgar MCMC model fitting toolkit, which has been used to tackle a diverse array of problems across physics and astronomy.